phillipgessert/phillipgessert.github.io/pricing.md

 [^2]: Or omnibus, anthology, or multi-book box set.

+[^3]: Rush service may not always be available based on overall production schedule.

-[^3]: Your first ten edits are free.
+[^4]: Your first ten edits are free.
 An additional $20 per format, per round of edits applies for edits needed after delivery.
 You will not be charged for corrections to errors I've made.